Father believed 19-year-old he allegedly murdered sold daughter into sex trafficking ring, police say - NewsBreak

 Eisenman was able to rescue and return his daughter to Spokane that same month.

-Police believe that in November 2020, Eisenman learned that the boyfriend, 19-year-old Aaron Sorensen, would be in Airway Heights.Carole Baskin sues Netflix for ‘Tiger King Season 2’
+Police believe that in November 2020, Eisenman learned that the boyfriend, 19-year-old Aaron Sorensen, would be in Airway Heights.Electricians sued for 2018 Bricktown Canal electrocution case

 After a confrontation, Eisenman allegedly abducted the boyfriend, tied him up and placed him in the trunk of a vehicle.